fafalone/UIRibbonDemos/README.md

 # UIRibbonDemos
 ## Windows UI Ribbon Framework Demos

-**Update (August 10h):** Basic Demo (UIRibbonDemo.twinproj) was not working when compiled to exe (and run as that).
+**Update (August 10th):** Basic Demo (UIRibbonDemo.twinproj) was not working when compiled to exe (and run as that).
 This was due to a weird edge case with Debug.Print statements.

-**Update (Augest 7th): Gallery Intro Demo Released!** The finished project is UIRibbonDemoSGallery.twinproj,and all the intermediates are in \UIRibbonDemoSGallery.
+**Update (August 7th): Gallery Intro Demo Released!** The finished project is UIRibbonDemoSGallery.twinproj,and all the intermediates are in \UIRibbonDemoSGallery.
 More info down at the bottom after the Intermediate demo. **Update:** Same day minor bug fix, custom border size (1-15) now works.

 **Update (August 1st): Intermediate Demo updated.**\